Last updated: 08/2021

 Our website uses transient and persistent cookies:

 Transient cookies are automatically erased when you close your browser.
 They include in particular session cookies.
-These store a Session ID with which different requests from your browser can be assigned to the common session.
-This means that your computer can be recognized again when you return to our website.
+These store a session ID with which different requests from your browser can be assigned to the common session.
+This means that your computer can be recognised again when you return to our website.
 The session cookies are erased when you log out or close the browser.

 Persistent cookies are automatically erased after a specified period of time which can differ depending on the cookie.
 The period of time that the individual cookies are stored can be found in the list below.

 Our website uses first-party cookies and third-party cookies:

 Within the scope of consent management (cookie banner), we give you the option of deciding whether cookies should be set as part of our offering in accordance with your specifications.
 You have the option of changing the decision made there at any time, and of providing or withdrawing your consent at a later date.

 Your cookie history: